Blog

 Keep it upgrade-safe and resilient

 Whatever you build, two principles hold.
 Upgrade-safe: use events and extensions, never modify standard objects, and depend on documented APIs rather than internal behaviour.
-Resilient: assume the network and the other system will fail — build in retries, idempotency and logging so a transient outage does not corrupt data or lose messages.
+Resilient: assume the network and the other system will fail, and build in retries, idempotency and logging so a transient outage does not corrupt data or lose messages.

-Need to connect Business Central to another system — and want it done in a way that survives the next update?
+Need to connect Business Central to another system in a way that survives the next update?
 Tell us your story and we will recommend the simplest, most durable approach for your case.

 ← All articles